11 Things to Do When Your Emotional Needs Aren’t Being Met

 5. Fill your own cup

 Self-care isn’t selfish, it’s self-defense!
 When your emotional tank is running low, take a bubble bath, call your bestie, or do that thing that makes you feel like Beyoncé.
-A happy you is a better you (and a better partner too).
+A happy you is a better you (and a better partner, too).

 6. Set boundaries like a boss

-Boundaries are basically your personal emotional guardrails.
 Let your partner know what’s okay and what’s not (think constantly canceling date night for video games – not cool).
 Boundaries help protect your well-being and keep the relationship healthy.

 7. Rekindle the spark

 Feeling emotionally distant?
 Plan a surprise picnic, have a game night, or recreate your first date (minus the awkward middle school jokes).
-Doing things together can help you reconnect and remember why you fell for each other in the first place.

 8. Take a relationship temperature check

-Is this a temporary blip, or a full-on emotional ice age?
+Is this a temporary blip or a full-on emotional ice age?
 Regularly assess the overall health of your relationship.
 Understanding the root of the problem can help you decide how to move forward.

 9. Lean on your crew